BLCM/bl3mods/Aaron0000/Balands/README.md

 Reduced the probability of finding green-rarity gear starting from Mayhem 6 and decreasing as the Mayhem Level is increased up to Mayhem 8.

+Heavily reduced the health scaling of enemies in Arms Race to account for less power from Mayhem-leveled gear.

 LOOT POOL CHANGES
 -----------------